KernelTuner/kernel_tuner/CONTRIBUTING.rst

 * You have written unit tests to test your additions and all unit tests pass (run :bash:`nox`).
 If you do not have the required hardware, you can run :bash:`nox -- skip-gpu`, or :bash:`skip-cuda`, :bash:`skip-hip`, :bash:`skip-opencl`.
 * The examples still work and produce the same (or better) results
 * An entry about the change or addition is created in :bash:`CHANGELOG.md`
-* Any matching entries in the roadmap.md are updated/removed

 If you are in doubt on where to put your additions to the Kernel Tuner, please have look at the :ref:`design documentation <design documentation>`, or discuss it in the issue regarding your additions.